DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 comments: true
 featured: false
 ---
 The DLINA *zwischenformat* we [recently introduced](/Introducing-Our-Zwischenformat/) also stores amounts of speech acts, words, lines, chars.
-We still have to cope with some erroneous and inaccurate markup contained in the TextGrid Repository TEI files, but now we can specify how many speech acts are executed by each character, how many words are uttered by each of them, and the amount of letters used by everybody.
+Truth be told, we will always have to cope with some erroneous and inaccurate markup contained in the TextGrid Repository TEI files here and there, but now we can roughly specify how many speech acts are executed by each character, how many words are uttered by each of them, and the amount of letters used by everybody.
 These values were elevated from all dramas of our [Sydney corpus](/Introducing-DLINA-Corpus-15-07-Codename-Sydney/), i.e., 465 dramas written or published inbetween 1731 and 1929.

-The complete list of all 9,913 characters contained in our corpus can be found [here](https://github.com/dlina/project/blob/master/data/zwischenformat/output/amount-list.csv) (i.e., the average cast list of a play has 21 characters).
+A complete list of all 9,913 characters contained in our corpus can be found [here](https://github.com/dlina/project/blob/master/data/zwischenformat/output/amount-list.csv) (i.e., the average cast list of a play has 21 characters).

-But today we're not interested in the list as a whole (we'll get back to that later), but the top 20.
+But today we're not interested in the list as a whole (we'll get back to that later), but the **top 20**.
 So may we acquaint you with the biggest chatterboxes of German literature (omitting the ones who are not in our corpus, of course):

 |     | Character      | Title                                | Author                      | Chars  | Words | Speech acts | Additional data             |
 |-----|----------------|--------------------------------------|-----------------------------|--------|-------|-------------|-----------------------------|